onap/archived-appc/docs/APPC CDT Guide/APPC CDT Guide.rst

 	   instance-specific data into the user input spreadsheet used at run time.
 The parameter name-value file can also be used to automatically create a template via the **Merge** function as described in step 2.

+	- You can also use the **Synchronize With Name Values** button to update the parameter definitions to match an existing parameter name-values pair file.

 5. **Test** the template in your test environment using the **TEST** function of APPC CDT

-	-  Use the **Save to APP-C** button in the CDT GUI to save the artifacts for your VNF to APPC.
+	-  Use the **Save All to APP-C** button in the CDT GUI to save the artifacts for your VNF to APPC.
+This makes the current version of artifacts available to both the APPC CDT and APPC Run Time.

-	-  Prepare a “user input” excel file on your PC and upload it to the **TEST** function in the APPC CDT.
+	-  Prepare a “user input” excel file on your PC and upload it to the APPC CDT.

-	-  Use the **TEST** function in the APPC CDT to execute the on-boarded action on the VNF.
-Verify the VNF works as expected.
+	-  **Execute** the onboarded action on the VNF.
+View test progress and test results. .

-	**NOTE** The **TEST** function is currently being developed as part of Beijing release and screen shots in this document are not yet updated to show this new function yet.

 The screen shots in following sections illustrate how to use the APPC CDT GUI for each step.

 Artifacts used for Onboarding: